Project update (03/15/2022): Salt Lake City Transportation is still working to complete final design and will be sending an update soon.

 When completed, the goal of this project is to make safety improvements for all users through improved design features; particularly for children going to the area schools and community centers.
 Once completed, residents will enjoy a more comfortable travel experience at this intersection.

-Thank you to everyone who provided comments on the draft concept design.
-Below you’ll find a summary report from our first round of public input, the new report on the concept design and letters of support from Glendale Community Council.
+Below you’ll find a summary report from our first round of public input, the new report on the concept design, letters of support from Glendale Community Council and other resources.

 Frequently Asked Questions